Get us in your inbox

 • Lake View

 An offshoot of DryHop Brewers, Corridor Brewery & Provisions has quickly established itself as a destination for drinkers on the bustling Southport Corridor.
-Recently, the brewery started amassing an impressive haul of awards from the prestigious Great American Beer Festival, including medals for its Belgian-style creations and a hazy double IPA.
-We recommend ordering a flight of any beers that catch your eye and digging into a pizza, topped with roasted Brussels sprouts or Slagel Farms pork.
+The brewery started amassing an impressive haul of awards from the prestigious Great American Beer Festival, including medals for its Belgian-style creations and a hazy double IPA.
+We recommend ordering a flight of any beers that catch your eye and digging into a pizza, topped with roasted beets or Slagel Farms pork.
 Much like DryHop, Corridor is typically crowded, so plan accordingly—especially if you're showing up for brunch.

 Advertising